chasedawson/frontend-code-challenge/README.md

 ### Other Notes

+- I used Node v20.9.0 for local development
-I changed the default start and end time of the Timebar to be the full available range.
+- I changed the default start and end time of the Timebar to be the full available range.